-No. Resolutions For Against Ordin ary Business 1.
-To re-elect the Director, Dato' Lee Foo San 2.
-To re-elect the Director, Datin Teoh Lian Tin 3.
-To re-elect the Director, Gan Leng Swee 4.
-To approve the payment of Directors' fees and benefits for the financial year ended 31 December 2018 5.
-To approve the payment of Directors' fees and benefits in respect of the period from 1 January 2019 until the conclusion of the next annual general meeting 6.
+No. Resolutions For Against Ordir Ordinary Business 1.
+To re-elect the Director, Hj Ariffin Bin Abdul Aziz 2.
+To re-elect the Director, Hj Ahmad Bin Khalid 3.
+To re-elect the Director, Loo Sooi Guan 4.
+To approve an additional Directors' fees and benefits in respect of the period from 1 January 2019 until the conclusion of this Twenty Fifth Annual General Meeting 5.
+To approve the payment of Directors' fees and benefits in respect of the period from 24 July 2020 until the conclusion of the next annual general meeting 6.
 To re-appoint Messrs UHY as the Company's Auditors Special Business 7.
 To approve the retention of Hj Ahmad Bin Darus as Independent Director 8.
 To approve the retention of Gan Leng Swee as Independent Director 9.
-Authority for Directors to Issue Shares 10.
-Proposed Shareholders' Mandate 11.
-Proposed Adoption of New Constitution
+To approve the retention of Lee Tak Wing as Independent Director 10.
+Authority for Directors to issue shares 11.
+Proposed Shareholders' Mandate 12.
+Proposed amendments to the Company's Constitution

-(Please indicate with an "X" or "J" in the space provided above on how you wish your vote to be cast.
+(Please indicate with an "X" or " $\sqrt{}$ " in the space provided above on how you wish your vote to be cast.
 If no specific instruction is given on voting, the proxy will vote or abstain from voting at his/her discretion.)